 - 1. Monty Tech Post-Secondary/Practical Nursing Department disseminates information about the Post-Secondary Practical Nursing Program through a variety of methods: - a.
-Information is posted on the school website. - An Informational Session during the year is scheduled.
+Information is posted on the school website/social media - Informational Sessions are scheduled during the year.
 This may occur via zoom as an alternative.
 Prospective students have an opportunity to visit the Post-Secondary Practical Nursing Program and speak with Faculty as well as view presentations about our course offerings. - c.
 The School of Continuing Education Brochure is published and distributed twice a year in newspapers, mailed to all home addresses within the district and available within the school.